Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

 As a software developer at **Contoso Ltd.**, a leading software development company, you are always looking for ways to enhance your coding efficiency and the overall quality of your code.
 After successfully exploring the basic features of **GitHub Copilot** and using it to develop and deploy an application to Azure, you now turn your focus to some of the advanced features of this AI-powered coding assistant.

-In this challenge, you are specifically tasked with exploring and utilizing the three key features of the **GitHub Copilot** - the **workspace**, **file reference**, and the **advanced context window**.
+In this challenge, you are specifically tasked with exploring and utilizing the three key features of the **GitHub Copilot** - the **workspace** and the **file reference**.
 Understanding and utilizing these features can significantly boost your productivity and efficiency in coding by providing more accurate, context-aware code suggestions.

 - **Github Copilot Workspace:** **GitHub Copilot Workspace** is an advanced feature of **GitHub Copilot**, an AI-powered code completion tool.
 The workspace in GitHub Copilot refers to the current working directory where your code files reside.